Pramod-Khutwad/first-repo-from-terraform/README.md

 # first-repo-from-terraform
-My first repo from terraform that i created
+My first repo from terraform that i created is manually changed